fontys-intersect/fontys-intersect-2020/cases/smartwatch.md

 - [Appendix](#appendix)

 ## Subject Explanation
-An in-depth explanation about the subject of the page.
-An explanation on how the attack can be executed and what the risks are.
-The Smartwatch case is about the reseach we've done on the "Samgsung Gear S3 frontier" Smartwatch.
+The Smartwatch case is about the reseach we've done on the "Samgsung Gear S3 frontier" Smartwatch.<br />
-The attack we tried was done by first: scanning all the avaible methods we can call withouth authorization of every interface from the watch.
+The attack we tried was done by first: scanning all the avaible methods we can call withouth authorization of every interface from the watch.<br />
 Then the attacker could write malware that would abuse the open methods from those interface to hijack Wifi/Bluetooth/Contact info etc.. (depending on the interface)

 ## Strengths